nunnasir/nunnasir/README.md

 - Work with the users and peer teams to understand the workflows and current problems and deliver valuable solutions that help drive business value faster.

 #### Skills:
-- Communication
+- C#
-- Web Applications
+- ASP.NET Core
 - ASP.NET Web API
-- Oracle Database
 - JavaScript
-- ASP.NET Core
 - Microsoft SQL Server

-## Projects

-List any notable projects you've worked on and provide links to their repositories or websites, along with brief descriptions of each.
+- Oracle Database

 ## Contact Me

 - LinkedIn: [LinkedIn Profile](https://www.linkedin.com/in/nasirsce/)
-- Email: [Your Email Address]
+- Email: [nunnasir@gmail.com]

 Feel free to reach out to me if you have any questions or would like to collaborate on a project!

-## Additional Information

-Include any other relevant information, such as certifications, awards, or personal interests.